raspberrypi/usbboot/mass-storage-gadget/README.md

 # USB mass-storage drivers for Compute Module 4

+WARNING: This image is deprecated.
+Please use the mass-storage-gadget64 release instead

 This directory provides a bootloader image that loads a Linux initramfs that exports common block devices (EMMC, NVMe) as USB mass storage devices using the Linux gadget-fs drivers.